 |how cute are these little penguins??|

 There is a great mix of lanterns; some small and some simply enormous.
 The combination of the pitch black nights and gorgeous multicoloured displays is amazing.
-Although fenced off to stop people touching the exhibits, it’s possible to get a close to some to appreciate the intricacy of the designs.
-Lord only know just how long the lanterns take to design and construct.
-I’m wiling to bet it’s not a quick process.
+Although fenced off to stop people touching the exhibits, it’s possible to get close to some to appreciate the intricacy of the designs.
+Lord only knows just how long the lanterns take to design and construct.
+I’m willing to bet it’s not a quick process.

 |I love this little guy|

 |Monet would have been so proud|

 The Birmingham Magical Lantern Festival is open until January 4th 2018.